jonlevi/enFoldX/README.md

 # enFoldX: Leveraging ensembles of predicted structures for complex binding prediction

 enFoldX (**En**semble of **Fold**ed Comple**x**es) enables the evaluation of large datasets of predicted structures simultaneously as it extracts distributions of high dimensional confidence features, including customized biophysical features.
-We found these features varied significantly between TCR:pMHC pairs of differing T cell reactivity, implying that binders and non-binders are separable in feature space.
-We then use the resultant ensemble of features across multiple generated structures to create a binding model, analogous to an energy function in statistical physics.
-The enFoldX approach generalizes in a dataset agnostic way - for example, models trained on human data can classify binder TCR:pMHC pairs in mouse data.
-Moreover, we found, for the first time, that our structure-guided models trained on publicly available data can generalize to discriminate epitopes that differ by only one mutation away from self, the resolution needed for predicting mutation-derived cancer neoantigens.

-You can see our paper here <>:

 This repo provides code for a pipeline to run enFoldX.
 The current implementation of enFoldX uses AlphaFold3 and runs predictions for complex binding betweens TCRs and peptide-MHC complexes.